clueless-skywatcher/mathlark-v2/README.md

 ```
 then run the aforementioned JAR on that file.
 The `PrintLn` function, as one would expect, prints a single line on the output.

+Note: Every line that is not a non-empty function definition should end with a semicolon.

 ## Assigning Variables
 Let's say we want to declare a variable `a` with value `5` and then print `a` then one can write
 ```